Page Content

 Location: Rochester, Minnesota

 This internship prepares students for a career in molecular genetics.
-To be eligible for the internship, you must be a diagnostic genetics student at Northern Michigan University or a molecular pathology student at Texas Tech University.
+To be eligible for the internship, you must be a molecular pathology student at Texas Tech University Health Sciences Center.

-• Preceptorship through Texas Tech University: This program is a joint offering between Texas Tech University in Lubbock, Texas, and Mayo Clinic School of Health Sciences.
-You obtain a Master of Science degree in molecular pathology by completing 2.5 semesters at Texas Tech University and an eight-week preceptorship on the Mayo Clinic campus in the Genomics Laboratory (molecular).
-You will gain experience with DNA purification and extraction methods and polymerase chain reactions (PCRs), and will be assigned hands-on rotations with specific assays and techniques.
-You also observe the roles of genetic counselors, fellows, and consultants.
-Finally, you will also assess technical aspects of the laboratory.
+• Preceptorship through Texas Tech University: This program is a joint offering between Texas Tech University Health Sciences Center in Lubbock, Texas, and Mayo Clinic School of Health Sciences.
+Students obtain a Master of Science degree in molecular pathology by completing 2.5 semesters at Texas Tech University Health Sciences Center and a seven to eight-week preceptorship on the Mayo Clinic campus.
+Students will gain experience with DNA purification and extraction methods and polymerase chain reactions (PCRs), and students will be assigned hands-on rotations with specific assays and techniques.
+Students are immersed in various molecular based clinical laboratories to observe real-life applications and gain first-hand experience of current day molecular diagnostic testing.

 Graduation and certification

-After successfully completing this internship, you will receive a certificate of completion from Mayo Clinic School of Health Sciences.
+After successfully completing this internship, students will receive a certificate of completion from Mayo Clinic School of Health Sciences.

-Students from Northern Michigan University are eligible to receive a bachelor's degree in diagnostic genetics.
-Students from Texas Tech University are eligible to receive a Master of Science degree in molecular pathology.
+Students from Texas Tech University Health Sciences Center are eligible to receive a Master of Science degree in molecular pathology.

-Graduates of either university program are then eligible to become certified in Molecular Biology, MB(ASCP), through the American Society for Clinical Pathology Board of Certification.
+Graduates are then eligible to become certified in Molecular Biology, MB(ASCP), through the American Society for Clinical Pathology Board of Certification.

 Application process